readium/lcp-specs/notes/lcp-key-retrieval.md

 The &lt;hashed_passphrase> element is defined in this namespace as a child of the &lt;link> element defined in the “atom” namespace; it represents the hex-encoded value of the hashed passphrase.

-### Sample of an OPDS 1 Link Object supporting an lcp:hashed_passphrase property
+### Sample of an OPDS 1 entry supporting a link to an LCP license and an lcp:hashed_passphrase property

 ```
 <entry xmlns="http://www.w3.org/2005/Atom" xmlns:lcp="http://readium.org/lcp-specs/ns">